azuyalabs/yasumi/README.md

 * "Base"          : For testing the base functionality of Yasumi
 * "Australia"     : For separately testing the Australia Holiday Provider
+* "Austria"       : For separately testing the Austria Holiday Provider
 * "Belgium"       : For separately testing the Belgium Holiday Provider
 * "Brazil"        : For separately testing the Brazil Holiday Provider
 * "Croatia"       : For separately testing the Croatia Holiday Provider